Size of the vehicle fleet

 Context description

-The level of vehicle ownership is closely related to car use (and thus the volume of mobility) and - especially in urban areas - also to traffic congestion.
-Policies aiming at limiting the size and growth of the vehicle fleet might only be found in urban areas, where the number of motorised vehicles is related to increased traffic congestion and the associated higher concentration of air pollutants in the atmosphere.
+The level of vehicle ownership is closely related to car use and thus volume of mobility.
+Especially in urban areas, it is also related to traffic congestion and the higher concentration of air pollutants in the atmosphere.

 Targets

 There are no specific objectives or targets related to the size and composition of the vehicle fleet.
-Policy objectives are rather set with respect to the average age and to the environmental performance of the fleets.
+Policy objectives are rather set with respect to the average age and environmental performance of the fleet.

 Related policy documents